turingschool/career-development-curriculum/module_three/interview_workshop.md

 * Individual Prep for Question #3 (5 mins)
 * Partners/Small Groups Feedback Loop #3; Discuss how to incorporate feedback (prompting questions); whole group share (10 mins)
 * Survey & Closing (5 mins)

-Questions:
-* Why do you want to be a software developer?
-* Describe a successful idea or project you worked on.
-What are some of the challenges you had to overcome?
-What made it a success?
-* Describe a project that failed, a project you had to give up on or a time you worked really hard on a project and it just didn’t pan out as expected.
-What happened?
-How did you make the decisions that you made?
-* What is your approach to working on a team?
-* What is an area of growth for you?
-* Describe your strengths.
-How have you seen these in practice as a developer?

 ### Opening
 How prepared do you feel for the job search?